Play Freedom Trail with DP

 }

-// the disc pointer at ring[i], inputting key[j..]
+// pointer is at ring[i] and inputting key[j..]

-function dp(ring, i, key, j) {
+function dp(i, j) {

-// base case: complete input
+// base case: finished inputting

 if (j == key.length) return 0;

-// check memoization to avoid overlapping subproblems
+// check the memoization to avoid overlapping subproblems

 if (memo[i][j] != 0) return memo[i][j];